 Second, when you decide that a number of hosts need to be relocated from their original subnets to other subnets, at the very least you have some cables to be re-run.
 More likely, you need to buy more hardware because one of the switches just ran out of ports.

 What you're doing looks like the following.
 Let's say you have two subnets, A and B, and two rooms with network hosts, rooms 1 and 2.
 You will need to connect things like this, where the letters "A" and "B" label individual hosts on those subnets.

-Yes, switches are pretty cheap on eBay, but this involves a stack of three switches in every room.
+Yes, used switches are pretty cheap on eBay, but this involves a stack of switches in every room.
 We may have to add another switch if we move just one host from its original subnet to another.
-Worse yet, what if we decide to add a fourth subnet to further partition the traffic?
+Worse yet, what if we decide to add another subnet to further partition the traffic?